 But all the while there’s a voice in my head saying, “But what about writing?”

 What about the blog, the books, that query letter I need to write and that submission process I promised myself I would tackle this year?
-What about that activity that guarantees no income, demands all my passion and creativity, requires long stretches of quiet solitude and combines my greatest joy with my most vivid hopes and fears?
+What about that activity guaranteeing no income, demanding all my passion and creativity, requiring long stretches of quiet solitude and combining my greatest joy with my most vivid hopes and fears?